 - Inattentive motorists — Many drivers don’t look out for cyclists even when they’re driving adjacent to a bike lane.
 Right-hand turns through a bike lane are especially dangerous for cyclists.

-- Careless pedestrians — Pedestrians who dart out into the street may force bikes to swerve to avoid contact.
-This can cause a worse collision with a vehicle or fixed object.
+- Careless pedestrians — Pedestrians who dart out into the street may force bikes to

 - Road conditions — Potholes, debris and even wet leaves can create hazards for cyclists.